hariomahlawat/ProjectManagement/docs/ffc-module-architecture.md

 The Razor partial `_FfcRecordCard` renders each record's milestones, remarks, top three linked projects (with lifecycle badges and stage summaries), attachment counts, and management buttons.
 It also creates a modal gallery for attachments with inline preview links.

 ### 4.3 Record CRUD (Admin)
 The admin `Records/Manage` page combines the list view with a form sidebar.
-It binds an `InputModel` covering all milestone fields, tracks `RowVersion` for concurrency, and validates business rules (active country, year range, milestone date dependencies).
+It binds an `InputModel` covering country/year, IPA, and GSL fields (delivery/installation are now summarised from child projects), tracks `RowVersion` for concurrency, and validates business rules (active country, year range, milestone date dependencies).
 Create/update handlers map between form and entity, save changes, and emit audit logs via `IAuditService`.
 Concurrency conflicts reload the latest data and display a friendly error.
 Listing filters persist via `BuildRoute` so returning to the same filter context is seamless.

 ### 4.4 Linked Projects Management
 `Records/Projects/Manage` provides CRUD over the child `FfcProject` rows.
-It enforces Admin/HoD roles, ensures the parent record exists, validates required names, optionally links to an existing project, and writes audit logs for create/update/delete.
-The page also preloads selectable projects and displays the current list (including linked `Project` metadata).
+It enforces Admin/HoD roles, ensures the parent record exists, validates required names and quantities, captures delivery/installation flags with optional dates, optionally links to an existing project, and writes audit logs for create/update/delete.
+The page also preloads selectable projects and displays the current list (including linked `Project` metadata and per-project quantities).

 ### 4.5 Attachment Management & Delivery
 `Records/Attachments/Upload` lists attachments, enforces Admin/HoD roles, and uses `IFfcAttachmentStorage` to persist validated uploads.
 Successful PDF uploads also flow into the document repository (`IDocRepoIngestionService`) for cross-module search.
 Users can delete attachments, which removes both the DB row and the file via the storage service.
 The `/FFC/Attachments/View` page streams files inline with HTTP range support while ensuring the parent record still exists and isn't deleted.